mitodl/ocw-studio/README.md

   AWS_STORAGE_BUCKET_NAME=The S3 bucket to upload Google Drive files to.
 Also populate AWS authentication settings.
   DRIVE_SHARED_ID=The id of your Google Team Drive DRIVE_SERVICE_ACCOUNT_CREDS=The required Google service account credentials in JSON format.
-  DRIVE_IMPORT_RECENT_FILES_SECONDS=Optional, default None (meaning no automatic sync from Google Drive to Studio).
-The frequency to check for new/updated files.
   DRIVE_UPLOADS_PARENT_FOLDER_ID=Optional, the folder id in the team drive where course folders should go.
   ```